Valdís Óskarsdóttir

-Valdís Óskarsdóttir (born 1949 in Akureyri, Iceland) is an Icelandic film editor, whose work includes The Celebration, Les Misérables, Finding Forrester and Eternal Sunshine of the Spotless Mind.
+Valdís Óskarsdóttir (born 6 May 1949) is an Icelandic film editor, whose work includes The Celebration, Les Misérables, Finding Forrester and Eternal Sunshine of the Spotless Mind.

 She received multiple awards in early 2005 for her work on Eternal Sunshine of the Spotless Mind.
 In addition, she has twice won the Danish Film Academy's Robert Award for Best Editing.

 Sveitabrúðkaup (Country Wedding), her directorial debut, premiered in Iceland in August 2008.

 Filmography

 Valdís was the primary editor on the following films, unless noted otherwise.